“A Revolution in Education”

 What if we eliminate Algebra I?
 Our math curriculum is jammed full.
-The Common Core’s emphasis on rigor, coupled with the importance of AP Calculus for college admission, have compressed and elaborated K-12 math substantially increasing the demand on students and teachers.
+The Common Core’s emphasis on rigor, coupled with the obsession for AP Calculus test scores for college admission, have compressed and elaborated K-12 math, substantially increasing the demand on students and teachers.
 The results are clear.
 Teachers tell us that students are not engaged, they ask, “Why do I have to learn this!”
-NAEP scores remain flatlined despite increased per student expenditures and demanding testing.
+NAEP math scores remain flatlined despite increased per student expenditures and demanding testing.
 Colleges and businesses shout, “K-12 has failed math.”

 Technology makes Algebra I computation obsolete.
 “Ask Google” is now the answer to Algebra I exercises.
 With topics ranging from solving linear equations to the quadratic formula, Algebra I (The Algebra of Equations) is saturated with paper algorithms practice, now totally unnecessary because students can type “solve 3x-5=7” into the search box.
 Solve, factor, graph most any equation is now built-into your phone.
 Try it!

 Algebra I is the point of failure.
-If Algebra I were easy for all students, if it could be learned in a month, then perhaps we can make an argument for keeping it.
+If Algebra I were easy for all students.
+If it could be learned in a month.
+If we used it on a daily basis.
+Then perhaps we can make an argument for keeping it.
 But Algebra I is hard.
 A year-long course at best, it is the critical test of math competency, required by states for a high school diploma and placement into college math courses.
 Algebra I is not a benign problem, just a waste of time.
 It is a destroyer of dreams, the barrier to college degrees.
 Over a third of all college entrants must take it again as a non-credit “developmental” course.
-Half will fail these “killer courses” each time they try.
+Half will fail these “killer courses” each time they take one.
 And these are the students who passed it in high school!

 Algebra II concepts repeat Algebra I. Nothing is lost by dropping Algebra I and going straight to Algebra II (The Algebra of Functions).
 It covers the same topics using functions instead of equations.
 Do your students ask, “Why is y now called f(x)?”
 “Why is x now called a variable not an unknown,” and “What’s the difference between an equation and a function.”
 Do they see the power, the importance, and the simplicity of functions?